-Her latest stage show was the new play SO MANY REASONS, produced by Fuel Theatre, transfers to the Soho Theatre for a week in March.
-It initially opened at the Camden People’s Theatre before heading off on tour.
+Her latest stage show was the new play SO MANY REASONS, produced by Fuel Theatre, transferred to the Soho Theatre for a week in March.
+It is currently being adapted into a TV pilot for Fudge Park Productions.

 “Racheal Ofori is a British-Ghanaian millennial reckoning with sex, spirituality and herself in this refreshing one-woman show…Ofori is a hugely engaging performer” (Lyn Gardner, The Guardian)